b-brankovics/grabb/Tutorial.md

 3. Circularize the mitochondrial genome

-        ./helper_programs/merge_contigs.pl tutorial8/complex_assembly_thread_7.fas 15 circular.fas
+        ./helper_programs/merge_contigs tutorial8/complex_assembly_thread_7.fas 15 circular.fas

     - This cuts the 24 bp overlap from one of the ends of the contig and marks the entry as circular
     - The resulting sequence is saved to circular.fas

 4. Visually compare the sequences with the reference sequences

-    - For this mummer has to be installed on the system (Otherwise you can use **exonerate** to align the two sequences)
+    - For this `mummer` has to be installed on the system (Otherwise you can use `exonerate` to align the two sequences)
     - With this method we can see if the two sequences are in the same orientation or not or whether they are in the same phase

             nucmer data/results/Foc1_mt_38516-42174.fas tutorial8/complex_assembly_thread_5.fas; mummerplot out.delta